Gregory of Nazianzus: Priesthood

-In 361 Gregory returned to Nazianzus and was ordained a presbyter by his father's wish, who wanted him to assist with caring for local Christians.
+In 361, Gregory returned to Nazianzus and was ordained a presbyter by his father's wish, who wanted him to assist with caring for local Christians.
 The younger Gregory, who had been considering a monastic existence, resented his father's decision to force him to choose between priestly services and a solitary existence, calling it an "act of tyranny".
 Leaving home after a few days, he met his friend Basil at Annesoi, where the two lived as ascetics.
 However, Basil urged him to return home to assist his father, which he did for the next year.
 Arriving at Nazianzus, Gregory found the local Christian community split by theological differences and his father accused of heresy by local monks.
 Gregory helped to heal the division through a combination of personal diplomacy and oratory.

-By this time Emperor Julian had publicly declared himself in opposition to Christianity.
+By this time, Emperor Julian had publicly declared himself in opposition to Christianity.
 In response to the emperor's rejection of the Christian faith, Gregory composed his Invectives Against Julian between 362 and 363.
 Invectives asserts that Christianity will overcome imperfect rulers such as Julian through love and patience.
 This process as described by Gregory is the public manifestation of the process of deification (theosis), which leads to a spiritual elevation and mystical union with God.
 Julian resolved, in late 362, to vigorously prosecute Gregory and his other Christian critics; however, the emperor perished the following year during a campaign against the Persians.
-With the death of the emperor, Gregory and the Eastern churches were no longer under the threat of persecution, as the new emperor Jovian was an avowed Christian and supporter of the church.
+With the death of the emperor, Gregory and the Eastern churches were no longer under the threat of persecution, as the new Roman emperor Jovian was an avowed Christian and supporter of the church.

 Gregory spent the next few years combating Arianism, which threatened to divide the region of Cappadocia.
-In this tense environment, Gregory interceded on behalf of his friend Basil with Bishop Eusebius of Caesarea (Mazaca).
+In this tense environment, Gregory interceded on behalf of his friend Basil with Bishop Eusebius (Mazaca).
 The two friends then entered a period of close fraternal cooperation as they participated in a great rhetorical contest of the Caesarean church precipitated by the arrival of accomplished Arian theologians and rhetors.
 In the subsequent public debates, presided over by agents of the Emperor Valens, Gregory and Basil emerged triumphant.
 This success confirmed for both Gregory and Basil that their futures lay in administration of the Church.
 Basil, who had long displayed inclinations to the episcopacy, was elected bishop of the see of Caesarea in Cappadocia in 370.